zstoebs/Daily-Coding-Problem/November 2019/README.md

 - 11/13/2019: Given an array of positive integers, divide the array into two subsets such that the difference between the sum of the subsets is as small as possible.

+- 11/17/2019: Given a circular array, compute its maximum subarray sum in O(n) time.
+A subarray can be empty, and in this case the sum is 0.

+- 11/18/2019: Given a collection of intervals, find the minimum number of intervals you need to remove to make the rest of the intervals non-overlapping.